Let’s make Leeds a child friendly city!

 A child friendly city is somewhere that children and young people feel safe and welcome, a place they feel involved and informed about what goes on around them.

-It is somewhere where there is equality and everyone has a voice.
-Services and places are created in the way that children and young people want them.
+It is somewhere where there is equality and respect for everyone in the community.
+Children and young people's voices are listened to, and services, places and spaces are created the way they want them.

 Leeds City Council asked thousands of children and young people what you thought would make Leeds a better place to grow up and live in.